carpentries-incubator/managing-computational-projects/_episodes/03-setup.md

 - "Describe best practices for setting a project repository"
 - "Build a basis for collaboration and co-creation in team projects"
 - "Apply computational reproducibility and project management practices"
-- "Make is easy for each contributor to participate, attributed and develop"
+- "Make is easy for each contributor to participate, contribute and be recognised for their work"
 keypoints:
 - "Shared and version controlled repository with well structured and organised files are crucial for starting a project"
 - "Documentation is as important as data and code to understand the different aspects of the project and communicate about the research."